Estimated reading time: 12 minutes

 Now onto taco fillings!
 Anything goes here.
 Pork, beef, chicken, salmon, prawns, the list goes on.
 As mentioned earlier, the meat can also be ground, grilled, shredded or slow-cooked for a tacos recipe.
 If you are vegetarian, you can substitute meat with beans, avocado, halloumi, mushrooms or sweet potato to name a few.
 Our range of Fajita & Taco Mixes can easily be used to make a taco seasoning for your chosen fillings.

 The really fun part!
 Add whatever you like.
 Popular toppings include: cheese, guacamole, sour cream, rice, all kinds of vegetables, spring onions, cactus, coriander, salad, jalapeños, lime, and chillies.

-A sauce enhances the flavour of the meat, and adds interest.
-Any Gran Luchito Salsa would be delicious added on top of your chosen tacos recipe.
+A sauce enhances the flavour of the meat and adds interest.
+Any Gran Luchito Salsa would be delicious and added on top of your chosen tacos recipe.
 Whether it’s our hot Mango Salsa, our mild Tomatillo Salsa, or the ultimate smokey Chipotle Salsa, take your pick!

 Our favourite Mexican tacos recipe where a great example of how salsa works so well dolloped on top is the Breakfast Tacos with Carne Asada!

 Sign Up To Download Our Free Guide To Mexican Classics